Being in pain is perhaps one of the most devastating conditions because, for a lot of people, there is no getting away from it.

 For anyone who suffers from back pain in several areas, this extra-large heating pad will help to target all of these.
 It is worn on the back and fits over the shoulders, secured with a tie belt around the waist.
 One of the obvious benefits of this is that you can be in an upright position.

-For safe use, the heating pad features a timer with two settings as well as a choice of five heat settings.
+For safe use, the heating pad features a timer with three settings as well as a choice of six heat settings.
 However, the temperature between these settings is minimal meaning that you are able to get a very accurate degree of heat suitable for your problems.
 Once the timer runs out, the heating pad will automatically shut off.

-This is a cordless heating pad so you don’t have the worry of having to stay close to a power outlet.
-If you simply want to pop it on and get on with your day, there is nothing stopping you.
+While the heating pad needs to be plugged in while operational, it does come with a 9 ft. long power cord.
+This means you won’t have to worry about having to stay too close to a power outlet.
 What’s more, the pad is surrounded by a soft and protective fabric that is machine washable.